SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

 The authors present several sensible criteria for factorization claims going forward.
 They're about what you think:
-- the factors should be chose sensibly by the criteria used in crypto (of which there are several),
+- the factors should be chosen sensibly by the criteria used in crypto (of which there are several),
 - the experiment should be _blinded_ (the factoring researchers are not permitted to know the number in advance, nor the solution until they find it), and
 - the process should be repeated on 10 different values chosen independently from the experimenters, to show reproducibility.

-The real question to me is: how do papers like the sham factorizations and the sleight of hand D-Wave paper get published?
+The real question to me is: How do papers like the sham factorizations and the sleight of hand D-Wave paper get published?
 Shouldn't at least one of the referees have some cryptography background to check for things like this?
 Shouldn't there be a standard registry of appropriately chosen factoring problems, whose solutions are not revealed